HKhademian/HKhademian/README.md

 ---

-### 🧭 About Me
+### 🧠 A Bit About Me

 - 💻 Software Engineer: with a fluid style, I move easily between stacks, tools, and mindsets.
-- 🌍 Based in Germany — building privacy-aware infrastructure and open tools.
-- 🧪 Fast learner, problem solver, and experiment freak — I believe learning never stops.
+- 🔨 I write code — cross-stack, mostly backend, mostly clean, sometimes weird.
+- 🛠️ I believe in deep focus, and solving real problems.
 - 🔧 I care deeply about **clean code**, **minimalism**, and **systems that don’t leak** (data or memory).
+- 🧪 I learn by doing: break → build → repeat.
+- 🧭 Fast learner, problem solver, and experiment freak — I believe learning never stops.
+- 🌍 I care a lot about privacy, open systems, and tech that respects people.
+- 🌍 Live in Germany 🇩🇪 — working in Telecom infrastructure.
+- ☕ Coffee helps.
+So does walking.

 ---